Zetty0827/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: 'Hi, I am massimo'
     subtitle: >-
-      I aim to study competition economics and policy to challenge monopolistic power and promote fairer markets.
-I’m particularly interested in the strategies digital platforms use to maintain dominance and how they can be regulated.
+      Hi, I’m Massimo Moscetti.
+I’m interested in competition economics and policy, especially how digital platforms maintain power and how they can be regulated to create fairer markets.This is my personal website, where I’ll share my thoughts on economics, competition policy, and current events.
+I’ll be posting about new developments, my opinions on economic news, and other topics that interest me.
     styles:
       self:
         height: auto